Bylaws

 Subsection One: Purpose

-The Assembly of the Socialist Rifle Association shall be the collective leadership and highest decision making body of the Organization, imbued with ultimate authority to pass resolutions, amend the Bylaws, and determine the direction of the Organization.
-It shall act in the Organization’s best interests at all times and shall work to promote and serve the mission of the Organization.
+The Organizing Committee of the Socialist Rifle Association shall be the collective leadership and highest decision making body of the Organization, imbued with ultimate authority to pass resolutions, amend the Bylaws, and determine the direction of the Organization.
+It shall act in the Organization’s best and fiduciary interests at all times and shall work to promote and serve the mission of the Organization.

 Subsection Two: Function

-The Assembly shall be ultimately responsible for all actions of the organization and shall be principally responsible for the setting of annual budgets for the Organization, the appointment of members to various Commissions, Committees, and Workgroups, the appointment of the Welfare Council, and the supervision of the Executive Director.
+The Organizing Committee shall be ultimately responsible for all actions of the organization and shall be principally responsible for the setting of annual budgets for the Organization, the appointment of members to various Commissions, Committees, Workgroups and supervision of the Executive Director.

 Subsection Three: Volunteer Capacity

-All members of the Assembly shall serve in a volunteer capacity and shall not receive wage or salary compensation for their duties within the Assembly.
-The Assembly may approve reasonable travel reimbursements for its members as the budget of the Organization allows and the needs of the Assembly demand.
+All members of the Organizing Committee shall serve in a volunteer capacity and shall not receive wage or salary compensation for their duties within the Organizing Committee.
+The Organizing Committee may approve reasonable travel reimbursements for its members as the budget of the Organization allows and the needs of the Organizing Committee demand.

 SECTION TWO: COMPOSITION

-Any representative of the Assembly, or any candidate for such, shall be a member in good standing.
+Any representative of the Organizing Committee , or any candidate for such, shall be a member in good standing.

-No staff member, paid or volunteer, may serve in the Assembly.
-A member of the Assembly who accepts a staff commission shall resign their seat, and vice versa.
+No staff member, paid or volunteer, may serve in the Organizing Committee.
+A member of the Organizing Committee who accepts a staff commission shall resign their seat, and vice versa.

 SECTION THREE: PARLIAMENTARY ORDER